Luca Badoer: Ferrari (2009)

-On 11 August 2009, it was confirmed that Badoer would return to Formula One racing after almost 10 years, to replace the injured Felipe Massa at the 2009 European Grand Prix in Valencia.
+On 11 August 2009, it was confirmed that Badoer would return to Formula One racing after almost ten years, to replace the injured Felipe Massa at the 2009 European Grand Prix in Valencia.
 Massa was injured during the qualifying session for the 2009 Hungarian Grand Prix when a piece of suspension fell from the rear of Rubens Barrichello's Brawn GP car and struck Massa's helmet, fracturing his skull, knocking him unconscious and causing him to crash into a tyre wall.
 Michael Schumacher was set to replace Massa, but a neck injury Schumacher sustained in a German superbike test earlier in the year forced him to pull out.
 The BBC reported that Badoer was given the job as a "thank you for his commitment to the team".
-Badoer's ten year gap between race entries is the second-longest in Formula 1.
+Badoer's ten-year gap between race entries is the second-longest in Formula 1.

-In the first practice session for the 2009 European Grand Prix at the Valencia Street Circuit, where he had never driven before, Badoer came last and was three seconds off the pace of fastest man Rubens Barrichello and 2.5 seconds down on team mate Kimi Räikkönen.
+In the first practice session for the 2009 European Grand Prix at the Valencia Street Circuit, where he had never driven before, Badoer came last and was three seconds off the pace of fastest man Rubens Barrichello and 2.5 seconds down on teammate Kimi Räikkönen.
 He was 1.3 seconds down on Räikkönen in second practice, and 1.9 seconds off in final practice.
 He qualified 20th and last for the race, with a time almost 1.5 seconds slower than Scuderia Toro Rosso driver Jaime Alguersuari, who was 19th.
 He was also caught speeding in the pit-lane four times during Friday practice.
 These offences earned him a reprimand and three separate fines totalling €5,400.
 Badoer explained: "I am used to a 100kph limit in testing and so when I pressed the speed limiter button at the usual point in the pitlane, it did not give the car enough time to slow to the right speed."

 A number of drivers defended Badoer's performance.
 Lewis Hamilton said: "I think he's done a good job.
 He's not put it in the wall.
 He's kept it on the track.
 It's an incredibly tall order to jump into the footsteps of Felipe Massa.
 He hasn't even raced for ten years, so I think anyone who has taken that long out of the car is going to struggle, but instead I think he has done a good job just to keep it on the track and bit-by-bit he will catch up".
 Heikki Kovalainen stated, "I don't know what else you could have expected.
 Sometimes the tyres warm up, or they overheat or they don't warm up, and it's much more complicated than a few years ago where they brought out tyres that worked straightaway in different conditions.
 I think that knocks the driver's confidence very easily – if the tyres are not working 100 percent you can't push if you don't feel you have the grip".